Zachary Brault-Guillard: Youth

 Brault-Guillard was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
-He was named to the final squad ahead of the re-scheduled tournament on March 10, 2021.
+He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.

 Senior

 Brault-Guillard made his international debut for Canada on October 16, 2018, coming on as a substitute in the 66th minute for Liam Millar in the 2019–20 CONCACAF Nations League qualifying match against Dominica.
 The match finished as a 5–0 home win for Canada.
 He was named to the final 23-man squad for the 2019 CONCACAF Gold Cup on May 30, 2019.

 On June 2, 2021, Brault-Guillard scored his first goal for Canada, netting the fourth goal in a 7-0 victory over Aruba in a World Cup qualifying match.

+In June 2023, Brault-Guillard was named to the final 23-man squad for the 2023 CONCACAF Gold Cup.